ankit-gahlawat-007/VR_Project1_Ankit_Gahlawat_PH2024002/README.md

 #### **3. Memory Constraints with UNET Dataset**
 The dataset for UNET exceeded **2GB**, making it impractical to load all images into memory at once.
 This issue was mitigated by utilizing PyTorch’s **DataLoader**, which loads images in batches rather than all at once.
 This approach significantly reduced memory consumption while maintaining efficient training by leveraging mini-batch processing.

-Would you like to refine or expand any part of this section? 🚀

 ### Comparision of Neural Network and SVM for binary classification